 During the course of one year, each students is required to write a research paper on issues relevant to the study of maritime safety and security.
-In order to do so, the student will work together with two academic advisors-one each from GRIPS and the JCGA-to complete the paper before graduation.
+Students are encouraged to tackle problems relevant to the 21st century maritime and international security environment.
+GRIPS and JCG has a wide range of specialists to help the students tackle these problems.